ralphjsmit/filament/docs/03-resources/03-creating-records.md

 }
 ```

-### Sharing fields between the resource form and wizards
+### Sharing fields between the schema form and wizards

 If you'd like to reduce the amount of repetition between the resource form and wizard steps, it's a good idea to extract public static configure functions for your fields, where you can easily retrieve an instance of a field from the form schema or the wizard: